 In a healthy environment where you haven’t used insecticides, there are a number of natural enemy insects to keep the small pest insects in check, so the damage will be minimal.
-Toxic insecticides are much more effective against the beneficial insects than against the pest insects.
-As a result, toxic insecticides make problems with whiteflies, aphids, mealybugs and scale insects even worse.
+Toxic insecticides are much more effective against beneficial insects than against pest insects.
+As a result, toxic insecticides make problems with whiteflies, aphids, mealybugs, and scale insects even worse.

 Another insect that causes pomegranate leaf curl is the leafroller.
 These insects are moth larvae that roll themselves up inside leaves and then secure them with silk webbing.
 They are heavy feeders, and they can completely defoliate a tree if there are enough of them.
 They have several natural enemies, including tachinid flies, which are available commercially.
 It is hard to spray leafrollers with insecticides because they are hidden inside the leaves.
 You might have success with Bacillus thuringiensis (Bt), which sticks to the leaves and kills the caterpillars when they eat the leaves.
 Bt isn’t harmful to birds that eat the caterpillars.

 Other Reasons for Curling Pomegranate Leaves